 - Copies of court documents indicating the charge, section of law violated, the verdict, and sentencing

-- Copies of the text of the law describing the offence.
+- Copies of the text of the law describing the offense.

-- Detailed explanation of the circumstances surrounding the offence
+- Detailed explanation of the circumstances surrounding the offense.

 - Three letters of reference from responsible citizens.